ryd3v/pythonMastery/12-Unit-Plan.md

 - **Unit 3.1**: Learn to write functions, understand scope, and pass arguments.
 Explore built-in functions.
 - **Unit 3.2**: Basics of error and exception handling.
 Understand try-except blocks.

-### Unit 7-8: File Handling and Modules
+### Unit 4: File Handling and Modules

-- **Unit 7**: Introduction to file handling - reading from and writing to files.
+- **Unit 4.1**: Introduction to file handling - reading from and writing to files.
-- **Unit 8**: Learn about Python modules and how to import them.
+- **Unit 4.2**: Learn about Python modules and how to import them.
 Explore a few standard libraries.

 ### Unit 9-10: Object-Oriented Programming

 - **Unit 9**: Introduction to classes and objects.
 Understand the basics of object-oriented programming.
-- **Unit 10**: Dive deeper into OOP concepts - inheritance, encapsulation, and polymorphism.
+- **Unit 10**: Dive deeper into OOP concepts—inheritance, encapsulation, and polymorphism.

 ### Unit 11-12: Mini Projects and Review